bgu-frontend/hw2_2024/README.md

 4. Use nodemon to rerun the backend automatically when the source file changes. [nodemon](https://www.npmjs.com/package/nodemon)
 5. Refresh: Read about [await/async](https://javascript.info/async-await)
 6. What is [express](https://expressjs.com)
+7. Use [Postman](https://www.postman.com/downloads/) for backend testing.
+8. Use [Nodemon](https://www.npmjs.com/package/nodemon) to auto refresh the backend after saving its code.

 ## Initialize a mongo server
 1. We will use the Mongo database to store the notes.
 It can be local or external to your machine.
 This task will use the external.